 The first year Lazio did very well, despite a few ups and downs, and arrived 2nd, their best position since the 1974 scudetto.
 They never really competed for anything even though they did reach the semi-finals of Coppa Italia and the quarter finals of the UEFA Cup.

-The second year was characterized by the attempted sale of Signori to Parma and the team remained more or less the same as the previous year.
+The second year was characterised by the attempted sale of Signori to Parma and the team remained more or less the same as the previous year.
 More inconsistency during the campionato but a good third place in the end.

 In the third year Lazio lost Aron Winter and Alen Boksic and they were replaced by Nedved and Igor Protti.
 The players seemed tired of following Zeman.
-Occasionally spectacular, it was difficult to keep the rhythm that the manager wanted and in the end Lazio were unable to deliver the goods.
+Occasionally spectacular, it was difficult to keep the rhythm that the manager wanted and, in the end, Lazio were unable to deliver the goods.
 Zeman was sacked after losing to Bologna at home in January and replaced by Dino Zoff.

 For Zeman this was a betrayal.
 Lazio was his big chance.
 He never imagined that he would be sacked.
 Some fans saw him sit down and cry after being told by Zoff he was no longer manager.
 What probably made it worse was the fact that the team started playing well again under Zoff and managed to reach fourth place.